HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 launch time, if web messaging is enabled in the other; and possibly to discover what capabilities the other supports.

-Either an app, or the EHR, MAY initiate an OPTIONAL handshake message sequence, using the value `status.handshake` as the value for the `messageType` and an empty object for the `payload`.
+Either an app, or the EHR, MAY initiate a handshake message sequence, using the value `status.handshake` as the value for the `messageType` and an empty object for the `payload`.
 The receiver of a handshake request message SHOULD respond with an appropriate handshake response message, and MAY provide